We get this question a lot: “how do I avoid domain blacklisting when cold emailing?”

 - Send emails automatically, with chosen time intervals between each email

 - Have mail merge or “snippets” functionality to personalize emails at scale (sequencing)

-- Send follow up automatically at chosen time, based on whether recipient replies
+- Send follow up automatically at a chosen time, based on whether recipient replies

 - Mark responses and remove from campaign automatically